pnp/pnpcore/docs/using-the-sdk/pages-promote.md

 Once a page has been created it sits in draft status and it will not be seen as news on the site's home page.
 You can publish a page and promote it by posting the page as news or you can make the page the home page of your site.

 > [!Note]
-> A page needs to be saved before you can use any of the "promotion" API's.
+> A page needs to be saved before you can use any of the "promotion" APIs.

 ## Publishing a page